 Sarah grew up in Liskeard, South East Cornwall, enjoying easy access to beach life, the creativity associated with Truro and the west, and the shopping perks of Plymouth to hand.
 After studying Fine Art at Plymouth College of Art and Design and Kingston University, Sarah was keen to travel and experience different cultures.
 This led her to move to Greece in her early twenties and start working for a large Irish Travel company, the first step on the way to working in Spain, The Republic of Ireland, and Australia.
 Throughout this time she worked within 3 different businesses in leisure and tourism, and alongside various overseas NGO’s and Universities, which gave her insight into the challenges associated with not-for-profit organisations as well as businesses.
 With experience ranging from business development, marketing and budgeting through to policy, procedure and recruitment, Sarah feels lucky to have been able to have a broad range of experiences, and to have been able to meet many inspirational people along the way.

-After 10years working overseas Sarah returned to Cornwall in 2011, and happy to come home to some things staying the same, is also excited and inspired by the new businesses, support and innovation currently flourishing with the county.
-Her experience working abroad has given Sarah an insight into many aspects of business that have variations in different countries, such as associated law, but has also given the opportunity to witness many times that a willingness to cooperate, drive and a cup of coffee with a piece of cake can do wonders in business relationships, often overcoming perceived barriers such as language and distance.
+After 10 years working overseas Sarah returned to Cornwall in 2011, and happy to come home to some things staying the same, is also excited and inspired by the new businesses, support and innovation currently flourishing with the county.
+Her experience working abroad has given Sarah an insight into many aspects of business that have variations in different countries, such as associated law.
+This has also given her the opportunity to witness many times that drive, a willingness to cooperate, and a cup of coffee with a piece of cake can do wonders in business relationships, often overcoming perceived barriers such as language and distance.
 She strongly believes that people make a business.

 Karen Murray joined the Cornwall Innovation team in April 2012 as the Health and Wellbeing Innovation Centre Manager.